michpohl/privacy-friendly-todo-list/README.md

 ﻿# Privacy Friendly To-Do List

 This is a fork of SecUSo's To-Do-List for the purpose of adding a few little tweaks for my personal use.

-Once implemented, I'll add documentation and a new readme.
+First added feature is a color selector for To-do-lists, so that you can pick a color and all the tasks belonging to that list get tinted the same color, which is helpful in the Task overview to quickly separate what goes where visually.
+It's a bit clunky, but it works.

-This is all the original information:
+Below is all the information from the original readme:

 [<img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="60">](https://f-droid.org/repository/browse/?fdid=org.secuso.privacyfriendlytodolist)